treeverse/lakeFS/design/open/metadata_kv/index.md

 * If a write succeeds, successive reads and listings will return the contents of either that write or of some other write that did not happen before it.

-* A succesful read returns the contents of some write that did not happen after it.
+* A successful read returns the contents of some write that did not happen after it.

 * A listing returns the contents of some writes that did not happen after it.